dropmeaword/how-to-read-software/PITCHME.md

 ---

-A traditional computer program consists of a plain-text file containing program code
+A traditional computer program consists of a plain-text file containing program code.
+So to program all you need is a text editor capable of saving plain-text files.
+Well, that's one of the primary tools at least.

 ---

-Every programming language is a *formal language* with explicit and precise rules for its syntax and semantics.
+Every programming language is a *formal language* with explicit and precise rules for its syntax, grammar and semantics.

 ---